hyungmogu/ctci/README.md

 ### December 13th, 2018
 1. Worked on second part of ['Key-Value Cache for Search Engine'](https://youtu.be/ZBGth9uVQt8) problem in system design for Pramp
+2. Worked on third part of ['Key-Value Cache for Search Engine'](https://youtu.be/4_AomUKEtpM) problem in system design for Pramp

 ### December 11th, 2018
 1. Worked on first part of ['Key-Value Cache for Search Engine'](https://youtu.be/T1aoZ1zprwo) problem in system design for Pramp